 - Or simply working from your own home.

 Many people dream of having their own business.
-Whether it’s quitting their job completely, or having a side-business to supplement income from a full-time job (read: more money for holidays and shoes – even if they are for the kids).
+Whether it’s quitting their job completely, or having a side-business to supplement income from a full-time job.

 Working for yourself is one of the most rewarding things you can do.
 Whether you want to create the next Google or have an extra £500 a month to spend on holidays and going out – there’s no limit to where you can go.